 Marketers are becoming increasingly sophisticated in their approach to digital asset management, now mapping digital assets to their marketing model by creating assets for each state of the customer journey and using them to enrich the customer experience.

-“You can create the views of your intellectual property that you need as a business,” Wheeler says.
+They can create the views of their intellectual property that they need as a business.

-“You might have several stages in your customer journey, such as discovery, exploration, engagement, opportunity, and so on.
+There might be several stages in the customer journey, such as discovery, exploration, engagement, opportunity, and so on.

 When digital assets are managed centrally, they can be deployed strategically across a business in increasingly sophisticated ways.

-Regardless of the size of a marketing team, it’s clear that control over your intellectual property is now a must.
+Regardless of the size of a marketing team, it’s clear that control over a brand’s intellectual property is now a must for the modern marketer.
 Better digital asset management will reduce costs, increase productivity and consistency, and give your brand its best chance of converting prospects to customers.

-To find out how Simple’s marketing operations platform can help your marketing team better manage its brand IP, Book a Demo.
+To find out how Simple’s marketing resource management platform can help your marketing team better manage its brand IP, Book a Demo.